ZumbowieDev/Codabase/README.md

 Yo, please note..
 -----------------
 Codabase is in active development.
-We welcome your help and fixes or platform code (EG: IE, Moz, Webkit) is always welcome.
+Your help, fixes or platform code (EG: IE, Moz, Webkit) are always welcome.
 All pull-requests will be sorted through every weekend (GMT+13).